M-94 (cipher machine): M-138-A

 found it practical to develop and produce in quantity its Strip Cipher Device, Type M-138-A. This was used from 1935 to 1941 or 1942 by the Army, the Navy, the Marine Corps, the Coast Guard, et al, including the Treasury and State Departments.
 It was used as a back-up system even after the Armed Services as well as the Department of State began employing much better and more sophisticated cipher machines of high speed and security."

 Another problem was that aluminum was in short supply early in the war and attempts were made to make the strip cipher bases out of plastic or mahogany, with limited success.
 Fortunately, aluminum became available again for this use in the fall of 1943.

+Besides the military, Department of State and many other civilian agencies (like OSS) were using it for most important messages, and despite it being a powerful method in theory, made many mistakes so the system was compromised, letting multiple Axis countries decipher it.

 Cryptanalysis

 Like most classical ciphers, strip ciphers can be easily cracked if there is enough intercepted ciphertext.
 However, this takes time and specialized skills, so the M-94 was still good enough during the early years of World War II for its intended use as a "tactical cipher"; in a similar way to the more modern DRYAD and BATCO.
-The M-138-A was stronger because slips with new alphabets could be issued periodically, even by radio using more secure systems like SIGABA.
+The M-138-A was stronger because slips with new alphabets could be issued periodically, even by radio using more secure systems like SIGABA, however this was not practiced until the US found out that their strips were compromised in early 1943.
 Both were replaced by the M-209 mechanical rotor machine as these became available.

+The main method of M-138-A cryptanalysis practiced by Axis, besides physically capturing the systems, was exploiting its vulnerability to the known-plaintext attack (e. g., when the same text was published in press releases), as well as to failure of embassies to get updated keys and strips.